axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>We had checked with many people, including luminaries, but they did not have valuable or satisfactory answers, either.</p>

 <h1>Fiat &amp; Radical</h1>
- <p>We came up with the name Fiat, &ldquo;because I said so,&rdquo; for the system we live in.
-I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including co-cops, were all the same, and Fiat resonated with people.</p>
  <p>The system that we were working on we called Radical.
 No violence, no pumishing or killing the bad guys, no taking their properties, no revolution.
 It is simply an alternative.</p>

 <h1>No Boss</h1>
- <p>Then there was the question of replacing the boss.
-I had some experience with what came to popularly be known as self-management.</p>
+ <p>There was the question of replacing the boss.
+I had experience with what came to be popularly known as self-management.</p>
- <p>But we came to realize that companies, a thing, do not have a self.
-Instead we called it co-management, because the team managed together.
-No need for a boss.</p>
+ <p>However, we came to realize that companies do not have a self.
+Instead of self-management, we called it co-management.
+The team managed it together, no need for a boss.</p>

 <h1>Recognized Contributions</h1>
  <p>Adrian Perez, co-author, and I, Matt Perez,experimented with how to recognize contributions.
 That was the one question that came up very often at Nearsoft.
 At the time of Nearsloft we did not have RADs, so we made it equal portions.</p>